AutoFR: Automated Filter Rule Generation for Adblocking: Framework

-$\mathbf{\widehat{C}_A}$ measures the fraction of ads blocked: the higher, the better the rule is at \textbf{blocking ads}; ideally all ads are blocked, \ie{} $\widehat{C}_A$ is $1$.
-In contrast, $\widehat{C}_I$ and $\widehat{C}_T$, measure the fraction of page broken: the higher the value, the worse.~\footnote{We normalize $\{\widehat{C}_A, \widehat{C}_I, \widehat{C}_T\}\in[0,1]$ since they have different scales: \eg the number of text is generally larger than the number of images.} We define \textit{page breakage} ($\mathcal{B}$) as the visible images ($\widehat{C}_I$) and text ($\widehat{C}_T$), which are \textit{not} related to ads but are missing, after a rule is applied:\footnote{For simplicity, we treat both visual components equally and average $\widehat{C}_I$, $\widehat{C}_T$.
-One could choose to apply different weights as well. }
+$\widehat{C}_A$ measures the fraction of ads blocked; the higher, the better the rule is at \emph{blocking ads}.
+Ideally all ads are blocked, \ie{} $\widehat{C}_A$ is $1$.
+In contrast, $\widehat{C}_I$ and $\widehat{C}_T$ measure the fraction of page broken.
+Higher values incur more breakage.
+We define \textit{page breakage} ($\mathcal{B}$) as the visible images ($\widehat{C}_I$) and text ($\widehat{C}_T$), which are \textit{not} related to ads but are missing after a rule is applied:

-Conversely, \textbf{avoiding breakage} is measured by $1 - \mathcal{B}$.
+\major{We take a neutral approach and treat both visual components equally and average $\widehat{C}_I$, $\widehat{C}_T$.
+This can be configured to express different preferences by the user, \eg{} treat content above-the-fold as more important.} Lastly, \emph{avoiding breakage} is measured by $1 - \mathcal{B}$.
 It is desirable that $1-\mathcal{B}$ is $1$, and the site has no visual breakage.

-\descr{Trade-off: Blocking Ads~($\widehat{C}_A$)~vs.~Avoiding Breakage~($1-\mathcal{B}$).} The goal of a human \fla{} is to choose filter rules that block as many ads as possible (high $\widehat{C}_A$), without breaking the page (high $1-\mathcal{B}$).
-There are different ways to capture this trade-off: we could have taken a weighted average of $\widehat{C}_A$ and $\mathcal{B}$.
-However, to better mimic the practices of today's \fla{}s, we use a \textbf{threshold} $\mathbf{w\in[0,1]}$ as a design parameter to control how much breakage a \fla{} tolerates: $1-\mathcal{B}\ge w$.
-Blocking ads is easy when there is no constraint on breakage --- one can choose rules that break the whole page. \fla{s} control this either by using more specific rules (\eg eSLD $\rightarrow$ FQDN) to avoid breakage or avoid blocking at all.
-We visualize this trade-off in Fig.~\ref{fig:tradeoff-example} and use it as the basis of our evaluation in Sec.~\ref{sec:eval}.
-It is desirable to operate close to the top-right corner ($\widehat{C}_A=1$,$1-\mathcal{B}=1$) on Fig. \ref{fig:tradeoff-example}.
-In practice, \fla{}s tolerate little to no breakage: \eg $w \ge 0.9$, but $w$ is a configurable parameter in our framework.
+\descr{Trade-off: Blocking Ads~($\widehat{C}_A$)~vs.~Avoiding Breakage~($1-\mathcal{B}$).} The goal of a human \fla{} is to choose filter rules that block as many ads as possible (high $\widehat{C}_A$) without breaking the page (high $1-\mathcal{B}$).
+There are different ways to capture this trade-off.
+We could have taken a weighted average of $\widehat{C}_A$ and $\mathcal{B}$.
+However, to better mimic the practices of today's \fla{}s, we use a \emph{threshold} $w\in[0,1]$ as a design parameter to control how much breakage a \fla{} tolerates: $1-\mathcal{B}\ge w$.
+Blocking ads is easy when there is no constraint on breakage --- one can choose rules that break the whole page. \fla{s} control this either by using more specific rules (\eg eSLD $\rightarrow$ FQDN) to avoid breakage or avoid blocking at all. \major{We rely on this trade-off as the basis of our evaluation in Sec.~\ref{sec:eval}. \inarxivversion{An example is illustrated in \appref~\ref{app:top-5k-cont} and Fig.~\ref{fig:tradeoff-example}.} It is desirable to operate where $\widehat{C}_A=1$ and $1-\mathcal{B}=1$. } In practice, \fla{}s tolerate little to no breakage, \eg{} $w \ge 0.9$.
+However, $w$ is a configurable parameter in our framework.